 Coverage for all individual vaccines/antigens included in the 'fully vaccinated' assessment algorithms was higher in 2020 than in 2019.
-The largest increases in coverage were for DTPa-containing vaccine at 60 months of age (1.9 percentage point increase) and meningococcal ACWY vaccine at 24 months of age (1.4 percentage point increase).
+The largest increase in coverage was for DTPa-containing vaccine at 60 months of age (1.9 percentage point increase).
 In the context of Australia's 95% coverage targets, which are particularly critical to measles control, coverage at 24 months of age in 2020 was 95.8% for the first dose of measles-containing vaccine, and while coverage at this milestone was slightly lower for the second dose at 94.0%, it increased to 96.8% by 60 months of age.